shanefully-done/mapleting/.kilocode/rules/memory-bank/context.md

 ## Development Environment

-- **Client**: Python 3.x with ADB tools
+- **Python Client**: Python 3.x with ADB tools
+- **Android App**: Android Studio with Kotlin
 - **Server**: Node.js with Next.js 15
 - **Testing**: Android device/emulator with target app
-- **Deployment**: Self-hosted or cloud platform
+- **Deployment**: Self-hosted or cloud platform (Vercel)

 ## Important Notes

-- The server directory (`server/`) is currently empty and needs to be initialized
+- The Next.js server has been implemented and is functional
+- The PWA frontend is complete with push notification support
-- The Python client is fully functional and will be modified for the new API
+- The Python client is fully functional with heartbeat API integration
+- Android app specification is complete, implementation pending
-- All non-English nickname handling must be tested end-to-end
+- All non-English nickname handling must be tested end-to-end for both clients
+- Android app must send identical heartbeat format as Python client
-- Service worker must work across all target platforms
+- Service worker works across all target platforms